NAISS-Training/Using-CPU-nodes/docs/index.md

 ### Registration

-You can find the registraion here:
+You can find the registration here:

 Registration is set to close on